ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/useful-browser-functions/window-object.html.markdown

 <td width="15">
 </td>
 <td width="759">
     Displays a dialog box with a message and an OK and a Cancel button.
-See [alert()](/developers/user-guide/scripting-apis/client-api/app-functions/refalert) , [confirm()](/developers/user-guide/scripting-apis/client-api/app-functions/confirm)
+See <a href="/developers/user-guide/scripting-apis/client-api/app-functions/refalert) , <a href="/developers/user-guide/scripting-apis/client-api/app-functions/confirm">confirm(">alert()</a></a>

 </td>
 </tr>